 Starvic Brewery intends to come up with a well-structured business model that will ensure provision of quality products.
 Even though there are other microbreweries in the region, the microbrewery has identified its strengths and the available opportunities to leverage on.

 6.2 Sales Strategy

-For the microbrewery to realize its sales targets, the following strategies have been identified to help market the business.
+For the microbrewery to realize its sales targets, the following business strategy services have been identified to help market the business.
 While you plan how much to start a microbrewery, the following marketing action points will be of great help.
 Starvic Brewery intends to adopt the following plan.